damienbutt/arch-base/docs/CI_CD.md

 # CI/CD Pipeline Documentation

-This document describes the comprehensive CI/CD pipeline implemented for the Arch-Base project.
+This document describes the comprehensive CI/CD pipeline implemented for the Arch-Base Go project.

 ## Overview

-The project now includes a robust CI/CD pipeline that handles both the Node.js/Yarn components and the new Go TUI application with automated testing, linting, building, and releases.
+The project includes a robust CI/CD pipeline for the Go TUI application with automated testing, linting, building, security scanning, and releases using modern Go tooling.

 ## Workflows